michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 3. The energy CAGG can aggregate all energy sensors, while the cost CAGG can focus on a subset of sensors.
 4. The codebase remains cleaner and easier to maintain.

-Cost CAGGs will provide sale and purchase metrics for each measured energy source, along with net and upshifted values to support future analysis.
+Cost CAGGs will provide sale and purchase metrics for each measured energy source, along with net and uplifting values to support future analysis.

 ## Prices